Adult Sex Ed: Let's Talk About...

 - a condition resulting from the appearance of endometrial tissue outside the uterus and causing pelvic pain.

-Alright folks, I usually select one song for our trip, however, the lyrics were sampled and now I LOVE both versions.
+Alright folks, I usually select one song for our trip, however, the lyrics were sampled.
+So, I LOVE both versions.
 Honestly, I just heard “Sex” for the first time today, hope you like it too.

 Didn't Have Sex Ed, So I Winged It